rachbowyer/keirin/README.md

        (println "Range " (apply min timings) " to " (apply max timings) " nanos")) ;; Range  50  to  374  nanos

-The overhead included in the number that Keirin calculates depends on the number of times the function under test is executed within a timed run and therefore differs for different functions and also for different values for :minimum-execution-time.
+The overhead included in the number that Keirin calculates depends on the number of times the function under test is executed within a timed run and therefore differs for different functions and also for different values for :min-execution-time.

 In my tests (YMMV) the amount of the overhead varies from 2 ns to 2 µs with the overhead increasing with slower functions.
 The maximum overhead I have seen is around 15% for functions that are running in around 25 nanos, dropping to less than 0.001% as the function execution time increases.